sirsimions/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  - I changed Toys to Toy in create controllers

 - Update the number of likes for a toy

   - How I debugged:

+  - I included the render statement (render json: toy, status: :accepted)

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  I added a root for destroy